ezzing/3DLayout-documentation/1-Introduction.md

 World coordinate system works with spherical coordinates, latitude and longitude.

-The values stored in this system are:
+The values stored in this system and the API calls to retrieve this data are:

-* Layout project center.
+* Layout project center     >     getLayout
-* Building vertices
-* Building roof points
-* Keepout vertices
-* Area and Subarea vertices  (verticesOrtoDeg)

 <div class="page-break"></div>
 ## Scene Coordinate System